Vatavuk/AsyncUnit/README.md

 # AsyncUnit

-Simple tool to test multi-threaded code.
+Simple tool for testing multi-threaded code.
 It allows you to assert operations in threads.
 It will wait for threads to finish and will propagate errors to the main thread.

 Inspiration got from [concurrentunit](https://github.com/jhalterman/concurrentunit).
 Advantages over concurentunit: